viviandotdev/ObsidianVault/20 Sources/Articles/Follow Curiosity.md

 I like to over think on what is the best way to do something and it is just a form of procrastination that just prevents from moving forward

-> [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
->
 > ‘You must earn money for me!’ is sort of like yelling at a cat; it has no idea what you’re talking about, and all you’re doing is scaring it away.”

-> [!quote]+ Updated on Sun Jun 30 2024 21:02:41 GMT-0400
->
 > Marketing isn’t a chore but a completely natural part of your excitement radiating outward.
-> > if you truly believe in your product and believe it will improve the lives of other people it is your moral obligation to get good at [[marketing]]
+> If you truly believe in your product and believe it will improve the lives of other people it is your moral obligation to get good at [[marketing]]